Canada’s National Adaptation Strategy

 1. Effective governance for climate change adaptation is established and is inclusive of people who are disproportionately impacted by climate change.

-2. First Nations, Métis Nation, and Inuit are prepared for and have the capacity to respond to climate change through self-determined adaptation actions that are grounded in their cultures, preferences, and community priorities.
+2. First Nations, Inuit and Métis are prepared for and have the capacity to respond to climate change through self-determined adaptation actions that are grounded in their cultures, preferences, and community priorities.

-3. Adaptation efforts improve social connections and reduce isolation in order to enhance overall community resilience to climate change.
+3. Adaptation efforts improve social connections, reduce isolation, and support cultural practices and places to enhance overall community resilience to climate change.

 4. Innovative solutions, through exchange of best practices and cross-jurisdictional cooperation, enhance adaptation outcomes across the country and position Canada as a global leader in supporting climate resilience.